Data-With-Universe/Synapse_ETL_Project/README.md

 ## Usage
 Detailed instructions on how to replicate the pipeline, configure the data sources, and utilize the SQL and Spark queries for data analysis and visualization.

-## Contributing
-We welcome contributions!
-Please read our contributing guidelines to get started.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements
-A special thanks to the Azure Synapse community for their support and resources.